Updated June 27, 2023

 The different types of risk in insurance are as follows:

 - Non-Financial Risk: Non-financial risk is a risk whose monetary value of a loss on a particular event cannot be measured.
 Loss assessment is practically not feasible; thus, one cannot measure the same in monetary terms.
 A wrong decision or choice may result in probable disliking, discomfort, or embarrassment, which could not be measured in monetary terms.
-This risk cannot be insured.
+This risk cannot insure.
 An example of non-financial risk is the wrong selection of the type of mobile phone.

 - Fundamental Risk: Fundamental risk is the risk that is intrinsic to the state of being, or it may be an absolute hazard, thus producing no such uncertainty about the loss.
 The happening of such an event is not under the control of any person.
 The origin of this type of risk is on an individual level, and its impact can also be felt at a localized level.
 We can take, for example, the event of an accident on a bus.